Ashwagandha for sleep effects vary from person to person

 • Calm settles in, yet there’s no heaviness.
 Stillness arrives without drowsiness dragging behind.
 Rest comes light, like a pause that breathes on its own

 • Falling asleep happens when thoughts slow down on their own.
-Quiet mind comes naturally after a while.
+A quiet mind comes naturally after a while.
 Rest takes over before you even notice.
 Tired eyes close by themselves eventually

 • Daytime energy feels stable